tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_sharp_clear_screenshots.md

 type: visualcommunication
 ---

 Technical writers take a lot of screen captures, often showing interfaces with both text and graphic elements.
 Usually these are partial screen captures that focus on the part of the screen they are highlighting.

-In general, a lot of technical writers use Snagit and save the screen captures as PNG files.
+In general, a lot of technical writers use Snagit and save the screen captures as PNG files, and that's what I'm doing here.
 By "screen capture," I'm referring to captures taken of specific user interfaces.

 If you want clear, crisp screen captures, you have several options: